-Regional course designed to develop unbiased understanding of the economic problems of Europe, exclusive of Russia and surrounding regions.
+The regional course designed to develop an unbiased understanding of the economic problems of Europe, exclusive of Russia and surrounding regions.
 Geographic relationships underlying land utilization, boundary disputes, and dominant international problems are considered.
 Prerequisite: GEO101.

 GEO 307 Geography of the Middle East and North Africa

-Regional study of the physical, cultural, economic, and strategic elements of the Middle Eastern and North African regions.
-Emphasis on establishment of a foundation from which to analyze contemporary conditions.
+The regional study of the physical, cultural, economic, and strategic elements of the Middle Eastern and North African regions.
+Emphasis on the establishment of a foundation from which to analyze contemporary conditions.

 GEO 308 Geography of Latin America